bloominstituteoftechnology/node-api-challenge/README.md

 - `id`: number, no need to provide it when creating projects, the database will generate it.
 - `name`: string, up to 128 characters long, required.
-- `description`: string, up to 128 characters long, required.
+- `description`: string, no size limit, required.
 - `completed`: boolean to indicate if the project has been completed, not required

 ##### Actions